-As of December 31, 2015, we had cash and cash equivalents of \$3.3 million, as compared to \$2.9 million as of December 31, 2014.
+As of December 31, 2017, we had cash and cash equivalents of \$8.9 million, as compared to \$12.9 million as of December 31, 2016.

 Working capital is equal to current assets minus current liabilities, including the current portion of long-term debt.
-As of December 31, 2015, we had a working capital deficit of \$1.0 million, as compared to \$2.6 million surplus as of December 31, 2014.
-Our working capital decreased primarily due to our new loan agreements entered into 2015.
+As of December 31, 2017, we had a working capital deficit of \$15 million as compared to a working capital surplus of \$1.1 million as of December 31, 2016.
+Our working capital primarily decreased due to the commencement of principal ammortization in the majority of our facilities that resulted in such debt principal payments classified to current liabilities from non-current liabilities as of December 31, 2017, as well as a decrease in our cash and cash equivalents balance due to debt installment payments and cash paid for interest.

-As of December 31, 2015, we had total indebtedness of \$178.5 million, excluding unamortized financing fees and the shareholder's notes, as compared to \$NIL million as of December 31, 2014.
-Our total indebtedness increased due to our new loan agreements and convertible promissory notes entered into 2015 and described further below.
+As of December 31, 2017, we had total indebtedness under our credit facilities of \$213.8 million, excluding unamortized financing fees, as compared to \$216 million as of December 31, 2016.